From Static to Supersonic: Revving Up Your Strategic Planning

 Some organizations distribute their total budget between the three categories, for example 60% for core initiatives, 30% for adjacent (growth) initiatives, and 10% for transformational to explore entirely new markets and innovate.

-From Stability-Oriented to Adaptative
+From Predictive to Adaptative

 When our director of strategic planning unveiled the division’s roadmap to the management committee, the room buzzed with agreement.
 The roadmap was hailed as both ambitious and realistic, meticulously outlining milestones and objectives.
 Each manager could envision their role in bringing it to life.
 However, I could see something was amiss.
 Indeed, the roadmap presented only one route.
 If you embarked on an uncertain journey, would you be comfortable with only one route to your destination?
 I don’t think so.